Eventyret/Padawan/.github/pull_request_template.md

 <!-- markdownlint-disable MD041 MD026 -->

-(Thanks for sending a pull request!
-Please make sure you click the link above to view the contribution guidelines, then fill out the blanks below.)

 ## What does this implement/fix?
 Explain your changes.

 …

 ## Does this close any currently open issues?

-…

-## Any other comments?

-…

 ## Where has this been tested?